The Chronology of Revelation

 ...every spirit that does not acknowledge Jesus is not from God.
 This is the spirit of the antichrist, which you have heard is coming and even now is already in the world (1 John 4:3).

-After the “man of lawlessness” has put an end to rituals and worship in the Jewish temple in Jerusalem, and then has set up the abomination that causes desolation in the temple, this man (as the “Antichrist”) will do the following:
+After the “man of lawlessness” has set up the abomination that causes desolation in the “holy place” (Matthew 24:15), this man (as the “Antichrist”) will do the following:

 the second beast

-The two “horns” might be leaders of two religious denominations or faiths.
-Or, conceivably, they could be leaders with Catholic or Protestant (or even Jewish) affiliations or backgrounds.
-But it seems likely that they will be defectors from, or not genuine representatives of, their respective faiths, as they will point to the Antichrist as the Christ and/or as God.
-Potentially, they even may be the second beast’s substitutes or “versions” of the two witnesses of Jesus.
+If the second beast turns out to have multiple facets, perhaps the two “horns” will be leaders of two religious denominations or faiths.
+Or, conceivably, they could be leaders with Catholic, Protestant, or Jewish affiliations or backgrounds.
+But it would seem likely that they would be defectors from, or not genuine representatives of, their respective faiths, as they will point to the Antichrist as the Christ and/or as God.
+Potentially, they even could be the second beast’s substitutes or “versions” of the two witnesses of Jesus.

-The second beast will set up an image in honor of the first beast (Revelation 13:14).
+Whether the second beast is one person or a conglomerate of two entities, it will set up an image in honor of the first beast (Revelation 13:14).
 Perhaps this will parallel the image of gold set up by King Nebuchadnezzar (Daniel 3:1-7).
 That image was sixty cubits high and six cubits wide.
 Of course, it was three-dimensional, so it also would have been six cubits deep.
+There also were six instruments (horn, flute, zither, lyre, harp, pipes) calling people to fall down and worship the image.
 Interestingly, here is a possible link to the number of the beast: 666 (Revelation 13:18).
 This image will be worshiped (13:15), just as the image set up by Nebuchadnezzar was worshiped (Daniel 3:7).
-It even is conceivable that this will be the abomination that causes desolation, which will be set up in the temple.
+It even is conceivable that this image will be the abomination that causes desolation, which will be set up in the “holy place” (Matthew 24:15).

 The personification of this second beast is referred to as the “False Prophet.”
 Just as the true Trinity is composed of